Programme

 Glagolitic Mass, cantata for vocal soloists, choir, orchestra and organ to an Old Church Slavonic text

 The Glagolitic Mass is one of the most powerful spiritual compositions in the history of music.
-Seventy-two-year-old Leoš Janáček wrote it to an Old Slavonic text in 1926 in the spa town of Luhačovice.
-Under the baton of Semyon Bychkov, it will now be performed in another spa town, Karlovy Vary.
+Janáček was 72 when he set an Old Church Slavonic text to music whilst staying in the spa town Luhačovice.
+Under the baton of Semyon Bychkov, the Czech Philharmonic will perform it in another spa town: Karlovy Vary.

 Antonín Dvořák